OvOla2/AnAn-Figura-avatar/README.md

 Requirements
 ---

-As this avatar is built for [Figura](https://figuramc.org/), you would need to install it in Minecraft.
+As this avatar is built for [Figura](https://figuramc.org/), you would need to install it in Minecraft.You can refer to [How to use](https://github.com/Gakuto1112/FiguraBlueArchiveCharacters/blob/base/.github/README.md#how-to-use)

 About Action Animations and Other Effects
 ---